Quantum Drinfeld Hecke Algebras: Computation of Gr obner Bases

-\end{theorem} We will apply this theorem to determine necessary and sufficient conditions for the set of relations defining $\cH_{Q,\kappa}$ to be a Gr\"obner basis of the ideal they generate in the appropriate free algebra.
+\end{theorem} We will apply this theorem to determine necessary and sufficient conditions for the set of relations defining $\cH_{Q,\kappa}$ to be a Gr\"obner basis of the ideal it generates in the appropriate free algebra.
 In the meantime, we illustrate a computation of a Gr\"obner basis on the group algebra of a finite group.

 \begin{proposition} Let $G$ be a finite group.
 Then